ArshiaRx/ArshiaRx/README.md

 <!--[arianfooladray.com](https://www.arianfooladray.com)-->
 Hello There 👋🏻

-My name is Arshia Rahim and I am Computer Engineering Student based in GTA 🏠.
+My name is Arshia Rahim and I am Computer Engineering Student based in GTA

 I enjoy learning new languages and exploring what I can do with my knowledge 🧠.
-I'm currently on Software & Hardware Projects in my free time which Im going to be sharing it here.
-These projects are a combination of indisual and group projectscitnsion.
+I'm currently working on Software & Hardware Projects in my free time which Im going to be sharing it here.

+These projects are a combination of Individual and group projects .
+I am hoping I can bring my ideas to life using the knowledge I learn in these projects as thats when I learn best.
+Combining my knowldege from school and gained experience, I try to evovle as a Software Programmer.

 <hr>

 <h3 align="center">Connect with me:</h3>